Willie T Haynie 1926 – 2010

 Elaine, Janis, Tom, Mom (Marie), Kristi

-and with a simple ‘Amen,’ folks lingered, took pictures, mumbled a few polite words – and then left.
+with a simple ‘Amen,’ folks lingered; some took pictures; others mumbled a few polite words, and they left…..

-Quickly dispensing of our suits, Gray (his grandson) and I helped Dad into the saddle for the final ride,
+dispensing of our suits, grandson Gray and I helped Dad into ‘the-saddle’ for his final ride,

 when its family, you’re there till the end (Janis)….